Haunted Spooky Wheelock

 Today, it’s quiet in Epping, Wheelock, and Ray

-Wheelock has been on a downhill slide ever since the 1950s.
+Wheelock is on a downhill slide ever since the 1950s.
 A few attempts at cleaning up and building up the town never seem to get very far.

 Epping, the little town built from those who could not afford Wheelock, is still functioning.